Emergency Medical Services Fellowship

 - Your interest in pursuing an EMS Fellowship

 - What you hope to accomplish with an EMS Fellowship

 - Why you would be a good fit for Hennepin Healthcare’s program

 - Any additional relevant information

 This fellowship accepts only graduates of an Emergency Medicine Residency at an ACGME-accredited institution.
-International candidates are welcome to apply, however, this program does not sponsor visas.
+International candidates are welcome to apply, however, this program only supports J1 visas.

 - Submission: Submit your application by email directly to our fellowship coordinator.
 Please note that this fellowship accepts only graduates of an ACGME-accredited residency in Emergency Medicine.

 - Telephone interviews: Selected applicants will be contacted for telephone interviews with the program director and/or assistant program director.

 - Finalist candidates.
 Selected applicants will be invited for in-person interviews.
 We hold interviews from June through October.
 Candidates are responsible for travel and lodging expenses to attend interviews.

 About Our Facility